Subject: IRS Reporting Requirements Regarding Receipt of Noncash Gift and Receipt of Cash in Excess of $10,000

 The University is required to certify its intended use of the vehicle on Form 1098-C. If the University intends to sell the donated property without a significant intervening use or material improvement, boxes 4a, 4b and 4c must be completed.
 If the University intends to use the vehicle for a significant amount of time, the University must certify that the donated vehicle will not be sold before completion of a significant intervening use or material improvement by the University by checking box 5a and completing box 5c.

-Any receipt of coin and currency in amounts exceeding $10,000 in one transaction or two or more related transactions within any 12-month period must be reported to the IRS on Form 8300, Report of Cash Payments Over $10,000 Received in a Trade or Business.
+Any receipt of coin and currency in amounts exceeding $10,000 in one transaction or two or more related transactions within any 12-month period must be reported to the IRS on Form 8300, Report of Cash Payments Over $10,000 Received in a Trade or Business (External PDF).
 The term “Cash” includes U.S. and foreign coin and currency received in any transaction.

 The campus Chief Business Officer (or designee) is the authorized University official who is responsible for signing and submitting Form 8300 to the IRS by the 15th day after receipt and must include the taxpayer identification number (TIN) and other personal information about the person from whom the University received the cash.
 The form should be sent to: